 Each item will be sold with a small amount of commission granted to the website for sale.
-Books, video games, and DVDs are the best selling items on Amazon.
+Books, video games, and DVDs are the best-selling items on Amazon.

 Do you have excessive electronics for your new place?
-Or, do you want to outfit existing one with a newer version?
+Or, do you want to outfit the existing one with a newer version?
 One fantastic way to treat your old electronics is to leverage various trade-in programs.

 These programs are offered by chain stores like Walmart, Target, Best Buy, and Amazon, etc. With these options, you can either get store credit or cash in exchange for your items.
-Common belongings applicable for trade-in programs include mobile phones, tablets, electronic accessories, books and video games.
+Common belongings applicable for trade-in programs include mobile phones, tablets, electronic accessories, books, and video games.

 All you need is to download any of these applications on your phone.
 Then post pictures of the item to be sold on the app, describe its condition and share the price.
 Once the item is listed, you can chat with the potential or interested buyer on the app.
-Some applications, like OfferUp, allows users to rate buyers and sellers, so you know about the person you are dealing with before involving in chat.
+Some applications, like OfferUp, allow users to rate buyers and sellers, so you know about the person you are dealing with before involving in chat.
 You can download these apps from iPhone or Android App stores.